 - Example: You don’t need to choose a single management philosophy.
 Some of the best managers take a little from column A, a little from column B.

-After The Lord Mayor’S Show
+After The Lord Mayor’s Show (UK)

 - Meaning: Anticlimactic; occurring after something impressive